Google Tag Manager

 <script> tag.
 GTM requires dynamically creating the script element inside a Custom HTML tag.Server-side GTM (sGTM)

-- GTM Server Container running and receiving events
+- A GTM Server Container running (Stape, Cloud Run, self-hosted, etc.)

-- Your Loamly Workspace ID and API Key (from Settings → API)
+- Your Loamly Workspace ID and API Key (from Loamly Settings)

 - Go to Templates → New